-Last week, Blast Magazine had the opportunity to speak with Lim about his thoughts on representation in media, law enforcement television shows, and unique career journeys.
+Last week, Blast Magazine had the opportunity to speak with Lim about his thoughts on representation in media, the rise of law enforcement television shows, and the benefits of unique career journeys.

-Blast Magazine: Prior to acting, you attended college for electrical engineering and worked in a traditional 9-5 position.
-Do you think that having the opportunity to try other career paths first has helped solidify your belief that acting is the right career for you?
+Blast Magazine: Prior to acting, you attended college for electrical engineering and worked in a traditional 9 to 5 position.
+Do you think that having the opportunity to try other career paths first helped solidify your belief that acting was the right career for you?

 Blast: Was there a specific moment or event in your life that acted as the catalyst for you to pursue acting professionally?